 During a bigeye catch and retention restriction under Alternative 1, NMFS expects Hawaii longline fishing effort to shift to the EPO, where interactions with protected species may also occur.
-Due to the distance involved in transiting to the EPO, and potential for fewer boats to venture to that zone due to safety at sea issues, NMFS expect less overall effort than if the WCPO remained open to fishing for bigeye tuna.
-Vessels are not authorized to shallow-set for the remainder of 2018, and therefore the shallow-set fishery will not have impacts to protected species in 2018.
+Due to the distance and cost involved in transiting to the EPO, and potential for fewer boats to venture to that zone due to safety at sea issues, NMFS expects less overall effort than if the WCPO remained open to fishing for bigeye tuna.
+Some boats may switch to targeting swordfish if the shallow-set fishery is open in the event of a WCPO closure.